zoeperriard/zoeperriard/README.md

 ### About Me

-Final-year Bachelor student in Business Administration (work-study program), specializing in Digitalization & E-Business and in Data Analysis and Visualization.
+Final-year Bachelor student in Business Administration (work-study program), specializing in Digitalization & e-business and in Data Analysis and Visualization.

 I am currently seeking an entry-level position in Data Analysis.
-Through both academic and personal projects, I developed practical experience in data analysis, visualization and reporting using Excel, SQL and Tableau.
+Through both academic and personal projects, I developed practical experience in data analysis, visualization and reporting using Excel and Tableau.

 In parallel, I am self-learning Python to further develop my analytical skills and expand my technical toolkit.
 My interest lies in supporting business decision-making through clear dashboards, well-defined KPIs and actionable insights.